-Rights: Students are sensitized with the Indian constitution with respect to core fundamental rights and duties on Indian constitution day.
+Rights: Students are sensitized with the Indian constitution with respect to fundamental rights and duties on Indian constitution day.
 Right to equality, information about laws for women were sensitized through lectures on Women's day.

-Duties: The National anthem sung on flag hoisting day helps to sensitize the respect towards national flag which inculcate a sense of unity and national integrity.
+Duties: The National anthem song on flag hoisting day helps to sensitize the respect towards national flag which inculcate a sense of unity and national integrity.
 The college organizes 'Lokashahi Pandharvada' for creating constitutional awareness about democracy and duties of Indian citizen.

 Responsibilities of citizen: The moral responsibility and Human values was maintained by donating two days salary by faculty members in the COVID-19 pandemic.
-Teachers and Students participates in Hemoglobin check-up and Blood donation camps, distribute educational kit for student's occasion on jayanti of Chhatrapati Shivaji Maharaj and Dr.Babasaheb Ambedkar.
+Teachers and Students participate in Hemoglobin check-up and Blood donation camp, distribute educational kit for student's on the occasion of Chhatrapati Shivaji Maharaj Jayanti and Dr.Babasaheb Ambedkar Jayanti.

-To create awareness among students by organizing various activities like Consumer Day, Voter's Day etc. The college is playing a crucial role for maintaining Peace, Harmony, National integration through, superstition awareness Program by NSS volunteers.
+To create awareness among students are the main aim of organizing various activities like Consumer Day, Voter's Day etc. The college is playing a crucial role for maintaining Peace, Harmony, National integration through, superstition awareness Program by NSS volunteers.
 Human Rights are taught in the regular curriculum to first year students.